Free Ways to Reduce Stress and Anxiety Naturally

 - Try an adult colouring book.

 Mindfulness is about being present.
-And turning relaxation into a game can make the process enjoyable and engaging.
+Turning relaxation into a game can make the process enjoyable and engaging.

 3. Go for a nature walk